pindiespace/cohort-convert/README.md

-## cohort-convert - a geneartion analysis tool.
+## cohort-convert - a generation analysis tool.

 The goals: